rsdoiel/BlogIt/blogit.1.md

-%BlogIt(1) user manual | version 0.0.4 6d71884
+%blogit(1) user manual | version 0.0.5 5c61ac4
 % R. S. Doiel
-% 2025-09-11
+% 2025-09-13

 # NAME

-BlogIt
+blogit

 # SYNOPSIS

-BlogIt [OPTIONS] COMMONMARK_FILE
+blogit [OPTIONS] COMMONMARK_FILE

 # DESCRIPTION

-BlogIt provides a means of currating front matter in a CommonMark or Markdown document.
+blogit provides a means of currating front matter in a CommonMark or Markdown document.
 When you're ready to publish (when the front matter validates) it'll copy the document into a blog directory structure.

-You can provides a defaults for front matter for BlogIt by providing a YAML file with the name of "BlogIt.yaml".
+You can provides a defaults for front matter for blogit by providing a YAML file with the name of "blogit.yaml".
 It will be the default values for front matter fields.

 # OPTIONS